🐶 Don’t Miss a Whisper: 10 Early Signs Your Dog Is in Pain

 ✍️ By Pawditor Spike

-Resident Mini Schnauzer, Empathy Expert & Your Loyal Editor-in-Paw
+Resident Mini Schnauzer, Empathy Consultant, & Your Loyal Editor-in-Paw

-It’s me again — Pawditor Spike, your loyal mini schnauzer and editor-in-paw, reporting for duty!
+It’s me again — Pawditor Spike: your loyal Mini Schnauzer, Editor-in-Paw, and certified Tail-Wag Advocate, reporting for duty!

 Gentle Labrador lying on a bed with soulful eyes, showing subtle signs of discomfort.